SummaryRead the full fact sheet

 - Find out as much as you can about your condition so that you don't fret or worry unnecessarily about the pain.

 - Enlist the support of family and friends.
-Let them know what support you need, find new ways to stay in touch that are less painful for you, and maintain healthy relationships with people in your social networks who may be able to support you.
+Let them know what support you need; find ways to stay in touch.

-- If pain-relieving medications can't ease the pain, talk to your doctor or pharmacist first about what you should do.
-Increasing your dose may not help your pain and might cause you harm.
+- Increasing your dose may not help your pain and might cause you harm.

-- Improve your physical fitness, eat healthy foods and make sure you get all the rest you need.
+- Improve your physical fitness, eat and make sure you get all the rest you need.

 - Try not to allow the pain to stop you living your life the way you want to.
-If you miss activities you used to do before the pain, try reintroducing those activities in a gently paced way.
-You may need to cut back on some activities if pain flare-ups occur, but it may be possible to increase slowly again as you did before.
+Try gently reintroducing activities that you used to enjoy.
+You may need to cut back on some activities if pain flare-ups occur, but increase slowly again as you did before.

 - Concentrate on finding fun and rewarding activities that don't make your pain worse.

-- Seek advice on new coping strategies and skills from a healthcare professional such as an occupational therapist or psychologist.
+- Seek advice on new coping strategies and skills from a healthcare professional such as a psychologist.